Europe for Visitors - Home

 Copenhagen

-A 24-page Web guide with photos and links on topics that range from Copenhagen hotels to counterculture to amusement parks.
+A 24-page Web guide with photos and links on topics that range from travel basics to counterculture and amusement parks.

 Lisbon

-20 pages of illustrated travel advice and Web links for a city with great scenery and a perfect climate, including 7 pages of links to Lisbon hotels, hostels, and other places to stay.
+20 pages of illustrated travel advice and Web links for a city with great scenery and a perfect climate.

 Madrid